Consolidation 2025

 The Elementary Facility Plan Citizen Task Force, met 10 times over the course of the last several months as part of the Wausau School District/Board’s process to create a long-range elementary school facilities plan.
 The focus of the plan was whether the number of elementary schools in the Wausau School District should be reduced and if so, then how, where, and when.
 The task force was facilitated by Mark Roffers and Nick Johnson from MDRoffers Consulting, LLC – a school facility planning and projections firm.

-In addition, Hawthorn Hills, Hewitt-Texas, and Grant elementary schools have officially been listed and are now up for sale.
-The district is working with Tim Wimmer - a local broker on the sale of the listed properties.
-The school board will be making the final decision on all sales of the prospective schools.
+Hawthorn Hills, Hewitt-Texas, and Grant elementary schools were officially listed and placed up for sale in June.
+All three properties have accepted offers as of July 28, 2025.
+The Wausau School District is working with Tim Wimmer, a local broker on the sale of those prospective properties.

 Community Celebrations